theoden8/minishell/README.md

 Executes all commands in parallel (with a certain limit on the number of threads).

+## Usage

+To build, use `make`.

+Takes input from stdin.
+Does not work very well interactively.

 ## Note

 This is submitted for CS2002 St Andrews as week 11 practical.